7 Amazing Things to do in Dingle with Kids

 This post contains compensated links.

-Things to do in Dingle Peninsula with Kids
+The 7 Best Things to do in Dingle with Kids

-Slea Head Drive is often described as one of the most beautiful drives in all of Ireland.
-It’s a 30-minute circular driving route through the westernmost part of the Dingle Peninsula with much of it hugging the rugged coastline.
+Slea Head Drive is often described as one of the most beautiful drives in Ireland.
+It follows the western edge of the Dingle Peninsula, with long stretches hugging the rugged coastline.

 The views of the rugged coastal cliffs are amazing, and the small towns and rural homesteads are very charming.
-This Dingle Peninsula drive is highly recommended.
+We highly recommend the scenic Slea Head Drive for your family trip to Dingle.

-We set off from our Dingle Town hotel at 7:30am and based on the order we wanted to do our Dingle Peninsula walks in, we drove counter-clockwise – what a big mistake!
+We left our Dingle Town hotel at 7:30 a.m. and drove the route counter-clockwise based on the order of the walks we wanted to do.
+It turned out to be a big mistake!
 It turns out that the tour buses on this route are required to drive the route clockwise and tourist drivers are strongly encouraged to do the same.

 Why?
 Many sections of Slea Head Drive are very narrow with only enough room for a single vehicle.
 One particularly beautiful single-lane stretch of the Slea Head Drive hugs a cliff face on one side and the ocean on the other.